opensearch-project/project-website/_posts/2024-05-16-Top-3-Scenarios-Where-Managing-Multiple-Clusters-with-One-OpenSearch-Dashboards-is-a-Life-Saver.md

 ---
 layout: post
-title: "Top 3 Scenarios Where Managing Multiple Clusters with One OpenSearch Dashboard is a Life Saver"
+title: "Top 3 scenarios in which managing multiple clusters with one OpenSearch Dashboards instance is a life saver"
 authors:
  - nluyu
 date: 2024-05-16